 When all the preparations have been made the actual process of Disclosure Control can start.
 The two main actions that can be performed are Global Recoding and Local Suppression.
-Additionally you can modify numerical variable by 'top/bottom coding' and 'rounding'.
+Additionally you can modify numerical variables by 'top/bottom coding', 'rounding', 'numerical Micro Aggregation', 'numerical Rank Swapping' and 'Sullivan's Masking'.
 The user can select and perform manually the Global Recodings (via Modify|Global Recode).
-The central information window is the main window where for each variable the number of unsafe combinations is shown by dimension of the table.
-For the selected variable in the left window the number of unsafe combinations for each category are shown.
+The central μ -ARGUS window is the main window where for each variable the number of unsafe combinations is shown by dimension of the table.
+The left hand window displays the number of unsafe cells in one-dimensional tables involving the named variable; then the same information is given for tables of greater dimension up to the highest dimension created by the user.
+For the selected variable in the left window, the number of unsafe combinations for each category of the selected variable is shown in the right hand window.
 The higher the number of unsafe combinations for a variable the more likely it is that the variable needs to be globally recoded in order to achieve a safe microdata file.